rollup/rollup/docs/999-big-list-of-options.md

 Forward slashes `/` can be used to place files in sub-directories.
 When using a function, `assetInfo` is a reduced version of the one in [`generateBundle`](guide/en/#generatebundle) without the `fileName`.
 See also [`output.chunkFileNames`](guide/en/#outputchunkfilenames), [`output.entryFileNames`](guide/en/#outputentryfilenames).

-You can also supply a function that returns a pattern as string.

 #### output.banner/output.footer
 Type: `string | (() => string | Promise<string>)`<br>
 CLI: `--banner`/`--footer <text>`